Health Department Permitting & State Food Code

 5. A detailed menu (indicating where you are also sourcing your ingredients.)
 This is needed for both food and beverage vendors.

 6. A description of your daily business operations plan (Include: your opening & closing procedures, where you plan to obtain water (how many gallons) and dispose of waste, your cleaning schedule, availability of restrooms for employees, how you plan to transfer commissary prepped items onto mobile, anticipated volume of food to be stored, prepared, and sold or served per service; and a brief description of how often and where you plan to service.)
 A minimal approved example can be found here.
+And, be sure to mention how your foods will be stored at the correct temp while in transit.

 7. The correct plan review fee.